insightsengineering/chevron/tests/testthat/_snaps/ael01_nollt.md

     Output
       MedDRA System Organ Class   MedDRA Preferred Term   Reported Term for the Adverse Event ———————————————————————————————————————————————————————————————————————————————————————
-      No Coding Available         No Coding Available             No Coding Available
+      No Coding Available         No Coding Available

 # ael01_nollt can handle some missing values